 Professor

-Michael G Pratt is an Associate Professor of Law, cross-appointed to Philosophy, at Queen’s University.
+Michael G Pratt is Professor of Law, cross-appointed to Philosophy, at Queen’s University.
 He studied at the University of Toronto, where he earned his BSc and, following an LLB from Osgoode, his LLM.
 He later obtained a PhD in Philosophy from the University of Sydney.

 Benjamin J. Richardson